AaronTheITGuy/Project-Azazel/README.md

   - Appdata folder on the cache SSD (automatic, monthly)
   - Recovery database
   - Data recovery map
-  - Internal 500GB Sata SSD to serve as a mirror to the USB backup
+  - Internal 500GB Sata SSD to serve as a mirror to the USB backup drive
 - The recovery database is a database built in SQLite that includes information on how to rebuild my data or configurations that either have no decent backup solution or none at all, including:
   - All media including titles, release years, resolutions, and sub libraries
   - Drive records including brand names, drive types, models, serial numbers, storage capacities, roles, in-system location, usage status (active or inactive), condition on acquisition, and installation date